Zapratkyn/webserv/README.md

 - If you try to open the root file (/) twice in a row, the opening operation fails.

-- Chrome (and maybe other browsers) keep the favicon in cache as long as it's not rebooted.
-Therefore, it will not request it to the server again.
+- The browser keeps the favicon associated the the url in cache.
+Meaning it will not request it to the server again.
 The same is not true for the stylesheet.

 ================================